ybs294000/SalaryScope/docs/testing.md

 ### 1.1 Purpose

-This document defines a structured test plan for SalaryScope v1.3.0.
-It covers manual functional tests for every feature of the application, unit tests for all pure-Python modules (which have no Streamlit dependency and can be run programmatically), integration tests for cross-module workflows, security tests for the authentication and rate limiting systems, and performance benchmarks.
+This document defines a structured test plan for SalaryScope v1.4.0.
+It covers manual functional tests for every feature of the application, unit tests for key Python modules, integration tests for cross-module workflows, security tests for the authentication and rate limiting systems, and performance benchmarks.

 ### 1.2 Test Strategy

 SalaryScope uses a hybrid testing approach:

 - **Manual UI tests** — executed directly in the browser against the running application.
 These cover all Streamlit tab functionality, form interactions, and visual output.
-- **Programmatic unit tests** — executed using Python's built-in `unittest` module against pure-Python functions (those without `import streamlit`).
+- **Programmatic unit tests** — the checked-in tests are written with Python's built-in `unittest` style and are typically executed through `pytest`.
+Some tests mock `streamlit` so focused module logic can be exercised without launching the app UI.
 These cover password policy, rate limiter logic, NLP extraction functions, financial utility `compute_*()` functions, insights engine functions, and Model Hub validator.
 - **Integration tests** — executed manually or via script, verifying multi-module workflows such as the full prediction pipeline and the Firestore read/write cycle.
 - **Security tests** — targeted manual tests of authentication hardening, rate limiting, and Model Hub access controls.
 - **Performance tests** — timing benchmarks for prediction, batch processing, and PDF generation.